 Few bands have enjoyed the level of anticipation that surrounded the first public performance of the Hoboken, NJ-based indie quintet, Psych-O-Positive.
-The buzz was palpable nearing their March 2017 debut gig at Maxwell’s, the legendary club on Washington Street in Hoboken.
+The buzz was palpable nearing their March 2017 debut gig at Maxwell’s Tavern in Hoboken.

 Celebrating convalescence with a benefit concert for beloved writer and internet radio host Jack Silbert, The Hudson Reporter, NJ.com and HMag Lifestyle magazine all reported on the appearance of Hoboken’s supergroup before they ever hit the stage.

 Self-described as “psychedelic cave punk,” a term coined by drummer Karyn Kuhl, the band was formed by musician Debby Schwartz, best known as lead singer and guitarist for the band The Aquanettas and bass player for the P.G.
 Six Band, as well as for her solo career at both Mercury and Twin Lakes Records.
 Schwartz is the driving creative force behind the band, and was able to bring a powerful group of accomplished musicians together to create a new subgenera of punk, blending political and psychedelic music.

 Drummer Karyn Kuhl is also the critically acclaimed guitarist, singer and songwriter of the eponymous Karyn Kuhl Band.
 She formerly fronted NJ bank bands Gut Bank and Sexpod.
 Her drumming style is powerfully primitive, owing largely to her punk roots.
 Journalists and music scene regulars are consistently thrilled to see Karyn behind the drums.